operator-framework/rukpak/README.md

 For example, in this repository the [plain](internal/provisioner/plain/README.md) provisioner is implemented.
 The `plain` provisioner is able to unpack a given `plain+v0` bundle onto a cluster and then instantiate it, making the content of the bundle available in the cluster.

+### CustomResourceDefinition (CRD) Validator

+RukPak comes with a webhook for validating the upgrade of CRDs from `Bundle`s.
+If a CRD does potentially destructive actions to the cluster, it will not allow it go be applied.
+In the context of RukPak, this will result in a failed `BundleInstance` resolution.

+To read more about this webhook, and learn how to disable this default behavior, view the `crdvalidator` [documentation](cmd/crdvalidator/README.md).